-Candlestick charts (also often referred to as Japanese candlestick charts) are one of the most popular types of charts used amongst stock traders that display the high, low, open, and closing prices for a pre-determined time period.
+Candlestick charts (also often referred to as Japanese candlestick charts) are one of the most popular types of charts used amongst stock traders that display the high, low, open, and closing prices for a predetermined time period.

+Now, if you’re thinking this sounds familiar, then yes, they are a lot like bar charts.
 In fact, many traders refer to them as an upgraded variation of bar charts.

 Just take a look at them side by side!

+As you can see, while both chart types show the same price information, candlesticks are presented in a more appealing and informative format.
+Of course, it’s not just the fact that candlesticks look better.
 Stock traders also prefer this type of chart because it is more reliable and easier to interpret.

-(Japanese) candlesticks are composed of three parts:
+Japanese candlesticks are composed of three parts:

 Below is a picture of what they actually look like.